AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: windows-view2.png
 .. index:: menu; tools --> views --> windows

 The :guilabel:`Windows` view displays the currently opened windows.
-It is opened through the :menuselection:`Tools --> Views --> Windows` menu.
+Open it via the :menuselection:`Tools --> Views --> Windows` menu.

 In the contextual menu, you can configure the display in one of two ways:

 * Sorted alphabetically
 * Organized by notebooks, as in the GPS window itself.
-This view is mostly useful if you have lots of opened windows.
+This view is mainly useful if you have lots of opened windows.

-You can also choose, through the contextual menu, whether only the source editors should be visible, or whether all windows should be displayed.
+You can also choose, through the contextual menu, whether only source editors should be visible, or whether all windows should be displayed.

-This view allows you to quickly select and focus on a particular window, by clicking on the corresponding line with the left mouse button.
-If you click and leave the mouse button pressed, this starts a drag and drop operation so that you can also move the window to some other place in the desktop (see the description of the :ref:`Multiple_Document_Interface`)
+This view allows you to quickly select and focus on a particular window by clicking on the corresponding line with the left button.
+If you click and leave the button pressed, you can also move the window to some other place in the desktop (see the description of the :ref:`Multiple_Document_Interface`)

-Multiple windows can be selected by clicking with the mouse while pressing the control or shift keys.
-The Window view provides a contextual menu to easily close all selected windows at once, which is a very fast way to cleanup your desktop after you have finished working on a task.
+You can select multiple windows by clicking while pressing the control or shift keys.
+The Window view provides a contextual menu to easily close all selected windows at once, a fast way to clean up your desktop after you've finished working on a task.